lawk-mineh/lawk-mineh.github.io/_pages/about.md

----
-permalink: /
-title: ""
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 # About me

 I am a second year PhD student in mathematics at the University of Southampton, working under the supervision of Ashot Minasyan.